Marginal Interventional Effects: Identification and Estimation with Instrumental Variables

-To facilitate nonparametric estimation of such a functional, \citet{newey1993efficiency} invoke the assumption that $w(X,\pi_{0}(Z))f(X,\pi_{0}(Z))=0$ at the boundary of the support of $\pi_{0}(Z)$.
-This assumption is reasonable if the positivity assumption holds such that no units have a propensity score of zero or one, or if $w(X,0)=w(X,1)=0$ by construction, such as in the case where $\dot{\pi}_{0}(z)=\pi_{0}(z)(1-\pi_{0}(z))$.
-Under this assumption and the assumption that $\pi_{0}(Z)$ is known, the EIF of Equation \eqref{eq:MIE_functional} is
+To facilitate estimation, we follow \citet{newey1993efficiency} by assuming that $w(X,\pi(Z))f(X,\pi(Z))=0$ at the boundary of the support of $\pi(Z)$.
+This assumption is reasonable if the positivity assumption holds such that no units have a propensity score of zero or one, or if $w(X,0)=w(X,1)=0$ by construction, such as in the case where $\dot{\pi}^{\mathcal{I}_{0}}(z)=\pi(z)(1-\pi(z))$.
+Under this assumption and the assumption that $\pi(Z)$ is known, the EIF of Equation \eqref{eq:MIE_functional} is (\citealt{newey1993efficiency})

 where